 LONDON — July 16, 2012 — The M4 Games Lane came into effect this morning to assist the arrival of the Games Family -the athletes, officials and the world’s media -into Heathrow this week.
 While rumours of 32 miles of queues circulated, INRIX the leading international provider of traffic information and driver services confirmed delays of just eight minutes.

 “There were delays between 7:30 and 8am on the M4 where the old bus lane used to be, but they were short-lived,” says INRIX traffic analyst Andrea Day.
 “It’s likely there was a minor incident, maybe a break down or just traffic going from three lanes to two that caused the queue.
-There was a separate accident on the M4 around J13, some 40 miles away, before 7:30am which caused about 15 minutes of delays, but the incidents were completely unrelated.”
+There was a separate crash on the M4 around J13, some 40 miles away, before 7:30am which caused about 15 minutes of delays, but the incidents were completely unrelated.”

 There were however delays over the Chiswick Bridge into town this morning as traffic lights at Kew Bridge were out from shortly before 8am until before 1pm.
 INRIX confirmed delays at 10am along the South Circular between East Sheen/Upper Richmond Road and the Chiswick Roundabout were approximately 45 minutes.